awi-esc/ModelWeights.jl/docs/src/index.md

 ## Getting started

-Here's an example of how to get weights for a set of models defined in the configuration file stored in configs/:
+Here's an example (in Julia) of how to get weights for a set of models defined in the configuration file stored in configs/:

 ````julia